snowplow-archive/snowplow.github.com/_posts/2016-10-23-schema-registries-and-strata-and-hadoop-world-nyc-2016.md

 * **Neha Narkhede** from Confluent gave a talk on [Apache Kafka and the rise of real-time data and stream processing][neha-kafka].
 Neha is an engaging speaker and her presentation served as a good overview of the current state of real-time.
 * **Slava Chernyak** from Google presented on [time and progress in Apache Beam][slava-talk].
 I learnt a lot about both Apache Beam and the challenges in delivering on the promise of correct low-latency results in streaming systems.

-Explore a practical set of tools for understanding watermarks and time in out-of-order stream processing pipelines

-gave an [engaging talk introducing Caravel] [maxime-talk], AirBnB's data engineer-friendly open source BI tool.
-Caravel's impressive traction and featureset should grow even faster with four additional AirBnB engineers joining Maximeto work on Caravel.
-To find out more on Caravel, check out Rob Kingston's great tutorial, [Visualise Snowplow data using Airbnb Caravel & Redshift] [caravel-tutorial]

 <h2 id="conclusion">4.
 Some closing thoughts</h2>

 It was great to attend our first Strata + Hadoop World in New York - we will definitely be coming back.
 It's an impressive event - bigger and more diverse than the London one.
 All the major players and vendors are there, and it's a good opportunity to catch up with big data's big personalities!